fl0rest/l2docs/docs/linux/VIM.md

 ## A little intro to Vim
 Unlike most graphical text editors Vim employs different _Modes_ to acomplish all of it's goals

-You can also run vimtutor for a nice CLI introduction to VIM
+You can also run vimtutor for a noice CLI introduction to VIM

 **Command Mode** -- This is the default mode you open files with, it allows you to type commands by pressing ":" and typing whatever you need